arangodb/arangodb/Documentation/Books/Manual/Administration/Configuration/README.md

 ## Command line options

-Command line options can be supplied in the style `--option value` with two dashes (also known as hyphen minus), the name of the option, a space as separator and the value.
-You may also use an equals sign `=` as separator like `--option=value`.
+Command line options can be supplied in the style `‑‑option value` with two dashes (also known as hyphen minus), the name of the option, a space as separator and the value.
+You may also use an equals sign `=` as separator like `‑‑option=value`.

-The value can be surrounded with double quote marks `"` like `--option="value"`.
+The value can be surrounded with double quote marks `"` like `‑‑option="value"`.
 This is mandatory if the value contains spaces, but it is optional otherwise.

-Some binaries accept a positional argument, which means you can take a shortcut and leave out the `--option` part and supply the value directly.
+Some binaries accept a positional argument, which means you can take a shortcut and leave out the `‑‑option` part and supply the value directly.
-For _arangod_ it is the `--database.directory` option.
+For _arangod_ it is the `‑‑database.directory` option.
 The following commands are identical:

 ```